omerbsezer/LSTM_RNN_Tutorials_with_Demo/README.md

 # LSTM and RNN Tutorial with Demo (with Stock/Bitcoin Time Series Prediction, Sentiment Analysis, Music Generation)

 There are many LSTM tutorials, courses, papers in the internet.
 This one summarizes all of them.
-In this tutorial, there are different section: Introduction to Deep Learning, Recurrent Neural Networks (RNN), Long Short Term Memory (LSTM), Stock Price Prediction using LSTM.
+In this tutorial, RNN Cell, RNN Forward and Backward Pass, LSTM Cell, LSTM Forward Pass, Sample LSTM Project: Prediction of Stock Prices Using LSTM network, Sample LSTM Project:Sentiment Analysis, Sample LSTM Project:Music Generation.
+It will continue to be updated over time.

-**Keywords: Deep Learning, LSTM, RNN, Stock/Bitcoin price prediction, Sample Code, Basic LSTM, Basic RNN**
+**Keywords: Deep Learning, LSTM, RNN, Stock/Bitcoin price prediction, Sentiment Analysis, Music Generation, Sample Code, Basic LSTM, Basic RNN**

 **NOTE: This tutorial is only for education purpose.
 It is not academic study/paper.
 All related references are listed at the end of the file.**